Heidi Thorne is the author of "SWAG: How to Choose and Use Promotional Products for Marketing Your Business."

-As lifestyles, attitudes and technology change, so do promotional products.
-However, basic product categories such as T shirts and mugs continue to generate significant revenues year after year because they fulfill basic human needs.
+As lifestyles, attitudes, and technology change, so do promotional products.
+However, basic product categories such as T-shirts and mugs continue to generate significant revenues year after year because they fulfill basic human needs.

 One of the challenges of using promotional giveaways, as with all promotional advertising, is that people may receive these gifts and incentives and never buy from the giving organization.
 This increases marketing and advertising costs without results.
-Therefore, distribution should be restricted to highest potential audiences only.
+Therefore, distribution should be restricted to the highest potential audiences only.